geops/react-spatial/README.md

 }
 ```

-Navigate to your `App.css` and set the wrapper to absolute and give the map full height
+Navigate to your `App.css` and set the wrapper to absolute and give the map full height:

 ```css
 .map-wrapper {